 3. Is the state allowed to wiretap prisoners’ telephone calls?

-If you have been arrested and are in police custody, or you are serving time for an offense, you should be aware of special privacy law that applies to a wiretap of prisoners’ telephone calls and eavesdropping on their conversations.
+Suppose you have been arrested and are in police custody, or you are serving time for an offense.
+In that case, you should be aware of special privacy law that applies to a wiretap of prisoners’ telephone calls and eavesdropping on their conversations.

-First of all, it is a felony for anyone (including jail staff) to use an electronic device to eavesdrop on or record any conversation between someone who is in the custody of law enforcement (i.e., a prisoner) and the following individuals:
+First of all, it is a felony for anyone (including jail staff) to use an electronic device to eavesdrop on or record any conversation between someone who is in the custody of law enforcement (for example, a prisoner) and the following individuals:

 - The prisoner’s lawyer,